- How a Burkina Faso Cashew Company Scaled Up: From Survival to Success

-Mastering Strategy Execution in African Agribusiness
+- Conclusion: Mastering Strategy Execution for African Agribusiness Success

 The talk about the potential of agribusiness and manufacturing in Africa is endless.
 From business leaders to politicians, the press and the development community we all seem to agree about “the potential” of manufacturing in Africa.
 I usually can’t refrain from rolling my eyes when I hear the word “potential” in this context.
 We’re long on talk and short on actually doing it.
 The key question is why so many are failing to realize the potential.